AdaCore/spark2014/docs/develguide/translation_why3.rst

 It is often the case that a only part of the Ada typing information is available in the Why types of the subprogram (both parameter types and return type).
-For example, the return type of both why functions f is int, that is, mathematical integers, although the return type of the Ada function F is Integer.
+For example, the return type of both Why functions f is int, that is, mathematical integers, although the return type of the Ada function F is Integer.
 Additional information for types are added in a dynamic way, by enriching the postcondition for the result type